exercism/clojure/exercises/concept/elyses-destructured-enchantments/.docs/instructions.md

 ## 3. Swap the first two cards

 Elyse will make the top two cards of the deck switch places.
-She doesn't need to call a single function.

 ```clojure
 (def deck [10 7 3 8 5])